lupyuen/quickjs-nuttx/README.md

 Which means the App Loading Address is hardcoded in the Executable ELF (and won't work on other RISC-V Platforms).
 But Executable ELFs are smaller because they don't contain Relocation Info.

+(Why does NuttX support Relocatable ELFs?
+Because some Microcontrollers don't have a Memory Management Unit.
+So NuttX will relocate the ELF App to a Memory Region that's allocated for the app)

 From [binfmt/Kconfig](https://github.com/apache/nuttx/blob/master/binfmt/Kconfig#L71-L88)

 ```text